1John419/kjs/README.md

 ***

-Dedicated to our precious Lord and Saviour Jesus Christ.
+Dedicated to our precious Lord and Saviour, Jesus Christ of Nazareth.

 ALL the power belongs to My King!
 The glory is all His.